FAFSA Federal Updates for the “One Big Beautiful Bill Act (OB3)"

 The following updates apply to both undergraduate and graduate/professional borrowers starting in the 2026–2027 academic year:

-- Loan Proration for Part-Time Enrollment: Annual loan limits must be prorated based on "enrollment intensity".
+- Loan Proration for Less Than Full-Time Enrollment: Annual loan limits must be prorated based on "enrollment intensity".

 - Streamlined Repayment Options: Most existing income-driven repayment (IDR) plans (e.g., SAVE, PAYE) are being phased out for new borrowers.